Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Appendix: some results on hypergeometric functions

-We may remark that, when the coefficients $a$, $b$ and $c$ satisfy the equality: $\frac{a}{2}+\frac{b}{2}+\frac{1}{2}=c$, then we have the following formula for an hypergeometric function at $\zeta = \frac{1}{2}$, useful when we wanted to know the behaviour of hypergeometric function in the domain $S_1$: \begin{lemme} Let $a$ and $b$ be complex numbers.
+We may remark that, when the coefficients $a$, $b$ and $c$ satisfy the equality: $\frac{a}{2}+\frac{b}{2}+\frac{1}{2}=c$, then we have the following formula for an hypergeometric function at $\zeta = \frac{1}{2}$. \begin{lemme}{(See \cite[15.4.28]{NIST:DLMF})} Let $a$ and $b$ be complex numbers.
 Then we have:

 \end{lemme}